Sealers' War: Sophia and the burning of Ōtākou 1817

-Part of the modern village of Otakou, Otago Harbour.
+Part of the modern village of Ōtākou, Otago Harbour.

 In 1815 William Tucker, who had been in the Otago Harbour area as early as 1809, landed again and settled at Whareakeake (later called Murdering Beach).
 There he kept goats and sheep, had a Māori wife, built a house, and apparently set up an export trade in ornamental hei-tiki – pounamu neck pendants made from old adzes.
 He left but returned on Sophia, a Hobart sealer commanded by James Kelly, apparently with other Europeans meaning to settle.

 Sophia anchored in Otago Harbour in 1817 and Tucker was well received.
 Two or three days later Kelly went to visit Whareakeake in an open boat, with Tucker and five others, having been persuaded by Tucker not to take their firearms.
 At Whareakeake they had a friendly reception and encountered one of the Matildas lascars who told them of his countrymen's fate.
 It seems Tucker had gone into his house but Kelly was attacked, at the instigation of the Whareakeake chief Te Matahaere.
 In the ensuing melee Veto Viole, John Griffiths, and William Tucker were killed (Griffiths was Kelly's brother-in-law).

 Escaping by longboat, Kelly and the other survivors returned to Sophia in Otago Harbour.
 According to their own report, they found her boarded by more Māori; they regained control of the vessel after a bloody fight, during which the Māori chief, Korako, was captured, and later shot when he attempted to escape.
 Historians caution that Kelly's account of events, made to justify the actions he took, exaggerates the danger he and his men were in.
 It is certain that they killed many Māori, including Korako, at that time.
 Kelly then proceeded to destroy multiple canoes and set fire to "the beautiful city of Otago".
 This probably refers to Ōtākou, on the other side of the harbour; however, the Whareakeake village does seem to have been burned at around the same time, and abandoned rather than rebuilt.
 A tapu was placed on the site and lifted in the 1860s.

 The motive for the attack at Whareakeake is unclear.
 Kelly believed it was a reprisal for previous shootings of Māori by Europeans.
 Another account accused Tucker of having stolen a Māori preserved head in 1811 and inaugurated the trade in these items; this is considered to be poorly evidenced.
 Local Māori tradition has it that the trouble arose over the Sophias crew's treatment of the women at Ōtākou.